dbogatic/sp_return_probability_bayes/README.md

 - Splits the data into training and testing sets, applying RobustScaler to mitigate outlier impacts.
 - Utilizes robust scaling to ensure model accuracy and resilience.

+### Prior Predictive Checks

+- Performs prior predictive checks to assess the influence of priors on the resulting model and ensure they are not overly restrictive or too broad.
+- Ensures that the specified priors allow for a reasonable range of outcomes, particularly for the heavy-tailed nature of financial returns.

 ### Bayesian Modeling and Iterative Prediction

 - Employs a Bayesian Linear Regression model with Student's t-distribution errors, specifying priors and utilizing MCMC sampling for posterior estimation.